 TikTok is the second most popular app in the world, bested only by the necessary WhatsApp.
 Political, racial and data-mining scandals have erupted out of the app run primarily by teenagers.
 Still, very few videos have sparked as much interest within the insular TikTok community as point of view (POV) content.

 POVs serve as a form of expression, escape and monetary interest for many creators.
 Under the tag #POV, there are over 39.8 billion views, and that does not take into account the untagged videos.
 Because of the massive market of videos to be found and consumed, there are many different ways to produce such content.
 Some creators create dangerous content for young audiences, some act, opt to make lip-syncing videos, some revive relatable memories and others send political messages.

 TikTok POVs began gaining popularity in the summer of 2019.
 The videos were sweet, and usually involved lots of retro themes and Paul Anka.
 Typically, it was boys pretending to go to a party in the ’50s and ’60s.
-While there were lots of Converse, leather jackets and limited historical accuracy, the videos were harmless.
+While there was lots of Converse, leather jackets and limited historical accuracy, the videos were harmless.
 Innocent videos still exist.
 Alternate universe and dystopian videos still have a great deal of popularity, but there’s more than meets the eye.

 Video via 18-year-old @michaeljaroh on TikTok: “It’s 1960 and I’m going to meet my greaser buddies at the bar 🤟🏼”